iamvery/lita-reviewme/README.md

 A [lita](https://www.lita.io/) handler that helps with [code review](http://en.wikipedia.org/wiki/Code_review) without getting in the way.

+The handler rotates, in order, through a list of names to provider a "reviewer" for some unit of work.

 ## Installation

 Add lita-reviewme to your Lita instance's Gemfile: